coreyoconnor/vty-integrate/README.md

-vty-yi-integrate
+vty-integrate
 ================

-build integration of vty and yi.
+integration testing of vty